Brad-Swindell/Brad-Swindell--Data-Science-Portfolio/README.md

 ## [Project 2: SQL Database Table Joins in Python - EDA and Data Visualization](https://github.com/Brad-Swindell/SQL-Python-EDA---Pitchfork-Record-Review-DB)

- - Using input Pitchfork Album Review SQL database from Kaggle web site: https://www.kaggle.com/nolanbconaway/pitchfork-data
+ - Using Pitchfork Album Review SQL database from Kaggle web site: https://www.kaggle.com/nolanbconaway/pitchfork-data
  - The multiple-table SQLite database is read into a DataFrame with Inner Join statements in Python.
  - Exploratory Data Analysis is performed to analyze key variables and relationships.
  - DataFrame with the top 4 record labels represented for visualization